msikma/pokesprite/README.md

 * <code>gender-male</code>, <code>gender-female</code> – gender of the icon (in case of gender differences, such as Meowstic)
 * <code>form-<strong>name</strong></code> – form of the Pokémon (e.g. `defense` for Deoxys, `a` or `exclamation` for Unown, `orange` for Flabébé, etc.)

-*\*Note: for Pokémon names, simplified versions without special characters are used, e.g. "flabebe" rather than "Flabébé".
-See the [icon overview page](https://github.com/msikma/pokesprite/wiki/Overview) for a full list of supported names.*
+\**Note: for Pokémon names, simplified versions without special characters are used, e.g. "flabebe" rather than "Flabébé".
+See the [icon overview page](http://msikma.github.io/pokesprite/build/overview.html) for a full list of supported names.*

-You can select which Pokémon to display using its index number too, e.g. `<span class="pkspr pkmn-004"></span>` for Charmander.

 The tag name used is also important: if a `<span>` is used, the icon is displayed as an `inline-block`.
 If a `<div>` is used, it's a `block`.